GeoPlatform/CCB-Plugins/plugins/geoplatform-map-preview/README.txt

 e.g.

-1. Upload `geoplatform-service-collector.php` to the `/wp-content/plugins/` directory
+1. Upload `geoplatform-item-details.php` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Place `<?php do_action('plugin_name_hook'); ?>` in your templates